genesj/eXaMLab/README.md

 </p>
 <h2>What is Moodle XML?</h2>
 <p>
-  <b>MoodleXML</b> is a Moodle-specific format for importing and exporting questions to be used with the Quiz module.
-Unlike other question languages you can use within Moodle, mXML has the benefit of supporting almost any question type.
+  <b>MoodleXML</b> is a Moodle-specific format for writing questions to be used with the Quiz module.
   <br><br>
   Read more on MoodleDocs:
   <ul>